Can the COVID vaccine affect my periods?

 Some women and trans men have reported that after having the COVID vaccine they’ve experienced unexpected spotting, bleeding, and changes to their periods.
 In some cases, women and trans men have had their periods come early or have experienced particularly heavy or painful periods.

-It’s not clear exactly how many women and trans men have had these experiences following vaccination, but according to the BMJ there had been almost 1,000 reported cases by September 2021.
+It’s not clear exactly how many women and trans men have had these experiences following vaccination, but according to the BMJ there had been almost 30000 reported cases by September 2021.
 These cases were reported to the government's Yellow Card Scheme which records side effects from medicines and vaccines.

 Who’s reported these changes

 Most women who have noticed a change in their bleeding pattern after the vaccine usually have normal periods.
 It was originally thought that some women paid closer attention to their bodies after they've had the vaccine and that that's why they noticed a change.